indykite/terraform-provider-indykite/README.md

 }
 ```

-And configured with one of the following environment variable:
+And configured with one of the following environment variables:
 - INDYKITE_SERVICE_ACCOUNT_CREDENTIALS_FILE with path to service account credentials file generated from our console.
 - INDYKITE_SERVICE_ACCOUNT_CREDENTIALS with content of service account credentials file generated from our console.